CHRONICLE: With Hollywood on strike, new worlds are opening up - ExBulletin

 It can be boring, as the court sometimes is.
 There is a lot of wasted time, but there are also the days of legal drama and explosive evidence!

-When it appears that justice has been done, there is a sense of satisfaction.
+When it seems that justice has been done, there is a feeling of satisfaction.

 This started my journey down the rabbit hole of online videos.
 But then I branched out.